openhab/openhab-docs/installation/openhabian.md

 I've just installed openHABian and now I'm confused.
 No fancy login screen, no windows, no mouse support.
 What did I get into?

-You are not the first one to get confused about the **intended use case of openHABian** or most other solutions based on a Raspberry Pi.
+You are not the first one to get confused about the **intended use case of openHABian**.
 Maybe it helps to not think of the RPi as a PC as we know it.
 An RPi is not (well, not *necessarily*) to be used with a keyboard and display.
-Its intended use case is to sit in a corner and provide a service reliably 24/7.
+Its intended use case is to sit in a corner and provide a service reliably 24 hours a day, 7 days a week.
-You already own a **powerful PC or Mac** which you should benefit from.
+You already own a **powerful PC or Mac** to work on.
 It would be a shame to have a powerful computer at your fingertips and then have to **restrict yourself** to a very limited graphical frontend on another device, wouldn't you agree?

 Moving on.